Israeli police storm Jerusalem holy site after rock-throwing

 A longstanding prohibition on Jews praying at the site has eroded in recent years, fueling fears among Palestinians that Israel plans to take over the site or partition it.

-Israel says it remains committed to the status quo and blames the violence on incitement by the Islamic militant group Hamas, which rules Gaza.
+Israel says it remains committed to the status quo and blames the violence on incitement by Hamas.
 It says its security forces are acting to remove rock-throwers in order to ensure freedom of worship for Jews and Muslims.

 Visits by Jewish groups were halted beginning Friday for the last 10 days of the Muslim holy month of Ramadan, as they have been in the past.

-This year, Ramadan coincided with Passover and major Christian holidays, with tens of thousands of people from all three faiths flocking to the Old City after the lifting of most coronavirus restrictions.
+This year, Ramadan coincided with the week-long Jewish Passover and major Christian holidays, with tens of thousands of people from all three faiths flocking to the Old City after the lifting of most coronavirus restrictions.

 The Old City is in east Jerusalem, which Israel captured along with the West Bank and Gaza in the 1967 Mideast war.
 Israel annexed east Jerusalem in a move not recognized internationally and considers the entire city its capital.
 The Palestinians seek an independent state in all three territories and view east Jerusalem as their capital.